Tutorial: Web Testing (JavaScript)¶

 Tester.AssertEqual('The values match', 'Amsterdam', SeS('Amsterdam').GetInnerText());

-Now click Play to playback the new test:
+Now, click Play to play back the new test:

-The test should now pass successfully.
+The test now passes successfully.